MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Sc-delete.md

 |<ServiceName>|Specifies the service name returned by the **getkeyname** operation.|
 |?|Displays help at the command prompt.|

-## remarks
+## Remarks
-Use **add or remove Programs** on **Control Panel** to delete DHCP, DNS, or any other built\-in operating system services.
-Note that **add or remove Programs** will not only remove the registry subkey for the service, but it will also uninstall the service and delete any shortcuts to it.
+Use **Add or Remove Programs** on **Control Panel** to delete DHCP, DNS, or any other built\-in operating system services.
+Note that **Add or Remove Programs** will not only remove the registry subkey for the service, but it will also uninstall the service and delete any shortcuts to it.

 ## <a name="BKMK_examples"></a>Examples
 To delete the service subkey **NewServ** from the registry on the local computer, type: